pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 ```
 It is important to notice that the two requests for each airport to the API were not send only once, but twice.
 This stems from the fact that the method `getDataFrame` of the Data Object is called twice in the DAG execution of the Smart Data Lake Builder:
 Once during the Init Phase and once again during the Exec Phase.
-See [the end of the get Airports step](../part-1/get-airports.md) for more information on that.
+See [this page](/docs/reference/executionPhases) for more information on that.
 Before we address and mitigate this behaviour in the next section, let's have a look at the `getDataFrame` method and the currently implemented logic:
 ```scala
 // given the query parameters, generate all requests